kostyantins/spring_framework_education/README.md

         System.out.println("Doing deconstructionist of ClassicalMusic");
     }
 ```

 **NOTE:** Spring doesn't start destroy-method for a bean with prototype scope

 ## Spring annotations

- - **@Component** - pointing Spring to the class that needs to be created as a bean
+- **@Component** - pointing Spring to the class that needs to be created as a bean/object

 For the Spring to be able to looking for components annotations we need to add the line to the applicationContext.xml

 ```
     <context:component-scan base-package="com.spring.education"/>
 ```